 “I want to protect this beautiful Earth.
 Let’s plant more trees to make the earth green, make Vietnam green, and keep the air clean,” said Nguyen Viet Nhat from Dong Nai.

-In the message recorded by UNICEF, Vietnamese children talked loudly the COP29’s theme “In Solidarity for a Green World.”
+In the message recorded by UNICEF, Vietnamese children talked loudly about the COP29’s theme “In Solidarity for a Green World.”

 “Typhoon Yagi drove home the truth that climate change is devastating communities.
 This isn’t the next generation’s problem, it’s already ours.
-Collectively we must do everything we can to protect children and their families from climate change and the devastation it leaves in its wake,” said Silvia Danailov, UNICEF Representative in Vietnam.
+Collectively, we must do everything we can to protect children and their families from climate change and the devastation it leaves in its wake,” said Silvia Danailov, UNICEF Representative in Vietnam.

 Vietnam's celebration of the Convention on the Rights of the Child (CRC) on November 20 focuses on climate action, emphasizing children’s right to a safe and sustainable environment under CRC General Comment No. 26.